Lyme Neuroborreliosis: Here’s What You Need to Know

 Lyme Borreliosis - Phyllanthus niruri - Linden Botanicals

-A 2020 study published in Annals of Neurology provides new insights into the clinical outcomes, controversy, pathogenesis, and polymicrobial infections associated with Lyme neuroborreliosis (sometimes called neuro Lyme) and post-treatment Lyme disease syndrome (PTLDS).
+A great deal has been written about the clinical outcomes, controversy, pathogenesis, and polymicrobial infections associated with Lyme neuroborreliosis (sometimes called neuro Lyme) and post-treatment Lyme disease syndrome (PTLDS).

 The Centers for Disease Control and Prevention (CDC) defines post-treatment Lyme disease syndrome as the presence of symptoms that include cognitive dysfunction, fatigue, fibromyalgia-like pain, and depression.
-The number of patients with this syndrome may be as high as 10%.
-The syndrome has shown to be able to persist in some patients for anywhere from months to years.
+The number of people with this syndrome may be as high as 10%.
+The syndrome has shown to be able to persist in some people for anywhere from months to years.

 To date, there is no consensus as to the cause or treatment of post treatment Lyme disease syndrome.
-PTLDS is most common in patients with neuro Lyme or Lyme neuroborreliosis (LNB).
+PTLDS is most common in people with neuro Lyme or Lyme neuroborreliosis (LNB).

 When a tick bite occurs, Lyme disease bacteria enters the body through the blood stream or the lymphatic system.
 From there, it looks for tissue in which it is most comfortable.
 When the bacterium enters through the lymphatic system, it has easy access to wreak havoc on the central nervous system.